eduardofilo/RG350_adam_image/README.md

 ![Network access 1](images/network_access1.png)

-By default the image is configured to make use of this SSH access in RNDIS mode through the USB cable, although with `USB Mode` application that is in the` settings` section of GMenu2X (it will therefore be necessary to deactivate momentarily SimpleMenu as default frontend), we can switch to `Mass Storage` or MTP mode.
+By default the image is configured to make use of this SSH access in RNDIS mode through the USB cable, although with `USB Mode` application, we can switch to `Mass Storage` or MTP mode.

 ![Network access 2](images/network_access2.png)
 ![Network access 3](images/network_access3.png)